Supplemental Grants Overview

 - The LOI/application is left in draft form for over four weeks with no or little action.

 - The information provided does not support the amount of requested.

 - The applicant applies for the wrong type of grant – Standard vs. Supplemental.

 - The applicant has not demonstrated sufficiently the project’s or program’s purpose, need and impact.

 Be sure you have read the Supplemental Grant Overview and Eligibility Requirements sections (outlined above) and the Areas of Funding section of our website before submitting an application.
 If you have any questions, uncertainties, or concerns, contact the Hind Foundation.

 Step 2: Create New Account or Log In

 To begin the application process, click the Apply Now button (on the right navigation or found throughout the site), and Create a New Account or Log In if you already have an account previously.

 Step 3: Complete an Online Application

 Once you create an account, you may begin the online application process, providing detailed information about your organization and your project or program.
-You may log in at any time to work on your application, but if you do not initiate activity on or make updates to it for more than 4 weeks, your application will be considered inactive and a grant will be denied.
+You may log in at any time to work on your application.
+If you do not make significant updates to your draft application for more than four weeks it will be considered inactive and a grant will be denied.